 Please go to Manage Jenkins-> Configure System Settings.
 Check for git section and add correct path.

-Merging code.
+Answer: Merging code.
 Coordinating releases.
 Determining build status.
 Maintaining updates.
 If you know the frustration of these processes well enough that the words themselves threaten a headache, you might want to look into Jenkins CI.

 Maintaining any project, especially one developed by several team members concurrently and one that might incorporate many functions, components, languages, and environments, is a struggle at the best of times — and at the worst requires a superhuman feat to stay afloat.